Weakly Supervised Volumetric Image Segmentation with Deformed Templates: Related Work

 \subsection{Weakly-Supervised Image Segmentation}

 \paragraph{Segmenting 2D Images.}

-Tag annotations are among the weakest forms of annotations that have been used to segment natural images~\cite{Huang18,Ge18a,Ge18b,Durand17} and medical images~\cite{Feng17}.
+Tag and box annotations are among the weakest forms of annotations used to segment natural and medical images~\cite{Feng17,Huang18,Hsu19}.
 However, they rarely provide enough supervision for accurate results.
-Furthermore, they can only be used when segmentation can be formulated in terms of an object classification problem, which is not the case when attempting to segment a hippocampus or a liver that is present in every image.
-Box annotations have also been used~\cite{Hsu19,Kulharia20,Song19}.
-In terms of localization, they are more effective than tags but still provide little information about the precise shape of the target objects.
-By contrast, point annotations~\cite{Bearman16,Qu20,Zhao20}, scribbles~\cite{Zhao20}, and approximate shape annotation~\cite{Khoreva17} can be used to provide useful shape information.
+By contrast, point annotations~\cite{Bearman16}, scribbles~\cite{Zhao20}, and approximate shape annotation~\cite{Khoreva17} can be used to provide useful shape information.

-The annotation process can be sped-up using dynamic programming~\cite{Mortensen95} or deformable contours~\cite{Kass88}, also known as {\it snakes}.
-This makes it possible to mark only a subset of points along a contour and have the system refine their location and find paths that connect them while following the target object boundary.
-Unfortunately, these algorithms are hard to deploy effectively in medical imagery because there are many contours besides those of interest and they can easily confuse the semi-automated algorithms, which greatly reduces their usefulness.
-This is addressed in~\cite{Peng20} by introducing {\it deep snakes} that only need a simple approximate contour for initialization purposes.
-In~\cite{Acuna18,Ling19}, the annotator is brought into the loop by giving corrective clicks when necessary, which results in an effective approach to annotation.
-However, these deep snakes require fully labelled data for their own training and have only been demonstrated in the 2D case.
+The annotation process can be sped-up using dynamic programming~\cite{Mortensen95} or deformable contours~\cite{Kass88}.
+This makes it possible to mark only a subset of points along a contour and have the system refine it to match the target object boundary.
+Unfortunately, these algorithms are hard to deploy effectively in medical imagery because there are many contours besides those of interest and they can easily confuse these algorithms.
+This is addressed in~\cite{Peng20} by introducing {\it deep deformable contours} that only need a simple approximate contour for initialization purposes.
+In~\cite{Acuna18,Ling19}, the annotator is brought into the loop by giving corrective clicks when necessary.
+However, these deep contours require fully labelled data for their own training.

+In the result section, we show that supplying a few 3D points, as we do, is faster than using these techniques to delineate whole 2D contours in slices, as is often done.